Ngadi Chuli

-Ngadi Chuli (also known as Peak 29, Dakura, Dakum, or Dunapurna) is a high mountain summit in the Mansiri Himal (or Manaslu Himal), also known as the Gurkha Massif, in Nepal.
-It is flanked by Manaslu to the north and Himalchuli to the south.
+Ngadi Chuli (also known as Harka Gurung Chuli, Peak 29, Dakura, Dakum, or Dunapurna) is a mountain in the Mansiri Himal (or Manaslu Himal), also known as the Gurkha Massif, in Nepal.
 With an elevation of 7871 m above sea level, it is the 20th-highest mountain on Earth.

+Features

+Flanked by Manaslu to the north and Himalchuli to the southeast, Ngadi Chuli is the middlemost and third-highest mountain of the massif.
+Though shorter and somewhat rounder than its immediate neighbors when viewed from the more common eastern approaches, it is difficult to access due to snow danger and being flanked by active glaciers in all directions.
+The steep western side, recessed behind outlying peaks and glacial valleys, rises over 3200 m above the Thulagi glacier.
+It is crowned by a steep, technical rock headwall with five summits across its length; only the highest of these is named.

+Climbing history

 Despite its top 20 height, Ngadi Chuli has only been climbed once or twice.
 The probable first ascent occurred in 1970, when Hiroshi Watanabe and Sherpa Lhakpa Tsering, members of a Japanese expedition, climbed the east ridge and face.
 They left their camp V, at about 7,500 metres, for a summit attempt.
 About 70 m below the summit they disappeared out of sight for nearly two hours at 1:15 PM.
 On their return, after descending a difficult snow ridge, they suffered a fatal fall down an ice wall, from c.
 7,600 m nearly down to camp 4 at 6,900 m, where their climbing partners observed their fall.
-Neither their camera nor Watanabe's ice-ax, to which pennants would have been attached had they reached the summit, survived the fall, so that no conclusive evidence that they reached the summit has ever been found.
-In order to achieve a confirmed ascent of the mountain, the Japanese organized three more expeditions, in 1974, 1978 and 1982, but these all failed.
+Neither their camera nor Watanabe's ice-axe, to which pennants would have been attached had they reached the summit, survived the fall, so that no conclusive evidence that they reached the summit has ever been found.
+In order to achieve a confirmed ascent of the mountain, the Japanese organized three more expeditions, in 1974, 1975 and 1978, but these all failed, with the last of these incurring the avalanche deaths of three climbers on the southwestern side of the mountain.

 The first confirmed ascent was in 1979 by the Polish climbers Ryszard Gajewski and Maciej Pawlikowski via the West buttress, involving some class V rock climbing at great height.

 A British Army Mountaineering Association expedition attempted Peak 29 in the post-monsoon 1982 season.
 Adverse weather and logistical problems caused by the Falklands War, however, prevented the expedition from climbing above 20,000 feet.

-As of 2014, no further attempts have been made on the mountain since the last Japanese expedition in 1982.
+As of 2014, no further attempts have been made on the mountain since the British expedition in 1982.